cakephp/bakery.cakephp.org/2019/12/01/cakephp_400RC2_released.rst

 ==========================

 The CakePHP core team is happy to announce the immediate availability of CakePHP 4.0.0-RC2.
-This is the first release candidate for 4.0.0, and contains all the major features that are planned for 4.0.0.
+This is the second and hopefully final release candidate for 4.0.0, and contains all the major features that are planned for 4.0.0.
 If no major issues are reported a stable release will be packaged in two weeks.

 Updating to the RC
 ------------------